CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

     - For each aircraft:
         - If the aircraft is available:
             - If the aircraft needs maintenance:
+                - Reserve maintenance spot for aircraft at airport performing maintenance
                 - `[Subroutine::Schedule]` Schedule the aircraft for the flight to the hub with the shortest wait time (if equal wait times, maximize profit) that can be made during operating hours (if any)
             - Else
                 - `[Subroutine::Schedule]` Schedule the aircraft for the most profitable, available flight that can be made within operating hours (if any)